emmanuel-battesti/place-bot/INSTALL.md

 **Common Problems:**
 - Lidar sensors detecting through walls
-- Semantic sensors continuing to detect wounded persons even when grasped
 - General simulation instabilities

 **Root Cause:**

-*Place-Bot* uses OpenGL shaders for GPU-accelerated computations (lidar and semantic sensor calculations).
+*Place-Bot* uses OpenGL shaders for GPU-accelerated computations (lidar sensor calculations).
 These issues appear to stem from graphics driver compatibility or Windows' OpenGL implementation.
 The problem doesn't seem to occur on Ubuntu.
 On some "more powerful" Windows machines (desktop), it also works correctly.

 **Environment Requirements:**